NewJerseyStyle/Project-PM-Predict/README.md

     > Reuse the model from `magi-test`
 7. Output the name top 5 candidates

+> Data passed though TinyDB 👼 (Just in case are confused because not seeing variable passing but a lot of DB R/W)

 ### Add-on
 - Reuse UI from `magi-test.sabie.ai`
 - `Html2Image` render the HTML UI of candidate prediction